 Step 1: By car dealership/marketplace

-If you’re a professional photographer or planning to be one, you’ll likely work with plenty of dealerships and marketplaces.
+If you’re a professional photographer or planning to be one, you’ll likely work with plenty of Car Marketplaces and dealerships.
 It’s best to keep the work you do for each in separate folders, so there’s never any confusion.

 Step 2: By car model